reecdev/colm/README.md

 CoLM supports a varity of models from your favorite providers such as OpenRouter, OpenAI, Anthropic, Google, GLM, Groq, OpenCode Zen, and HuggingFace.

 My personal reccomendation is Gemini 3.1 Flash-Lite as it is extremely fast, cheap, and intelligent enough to operate a full Jupyter notebook entirely on it's own without any issues.
 Gemini 3.1 Flash-Lite is also available on the free-tier of the Gemini API.
-I personally use Flash-Lite on the free-tier.
+I personally use Flash-Lite on the free tier.